 The next filter on our list is the RO membrane.
 Water is forced through the semi-permeable membrane in order to block the minute impurities.
 The membrane is a synthetic plastic material that stops sodium, chlorine, and even the larger molecules such as urea, bacteria, and viruses.
-The reverse osmosis drinking water systems also help in removing lead, arsenic, copper, chromium, selenium, fluoride and etc.
+The reverse osmosis drinking water systems also help in removing lead, arsenic, copper, chromium, selenium, fluoride etc.

-The next process of filtration that RO purifier has is UF.
+The next process of filtration that the RO purifier has is UF.
 It is a type of hollow fibre membrane through which water is forced to pass leaving the impurities behind and delivering pure and clean water.

 Post Filter (Activated Carbon Filter)

 Along with these filters, RO water purifier comes added with TDS controller that helps in retaining all the essential natural minerals in the purified water.
 Some of the RO water purifiers come with Save Water Technology that employs a computer-controlled process.
 The technology aid in recovering more than 50% water as purified water resulting in less water wastage.
-Besides, the RO waste water can be used for different domestic purposes and even for watering the plant.
+Besides, the RO wastewater can be used for different domestic purposes and even for watering the plant.